mlysy/pfjax/docs/notebooks/gradient_comparisons.md

 2. `acc`: The "accumulator" method of {cite:t}`cappe.moulines05` through the basic particle filter (unbiased but high variance).
 3. `rb`: The method of {cite:t}`poyiadjis.etal11` through the RB particle filter (unbiased and low variance).

 For simplicity we'll just check the gradient estimators at the "true" value of $\tth$, i.e., the one used to simulate the data.
 In the code below, we use the term "score" for $\nabla \ell(\tth)$, which is the technical term for the gradient of the loglikelihood function.

-### Timing Comparisons

-Note here that the number of particles for the basic and RB particle filters was chosen so that the gradient computations take about the same CPU time.

 ```{code-cell} ipython3
 # exact score function